 Leaving my bike bag with a generous friend, I packed my gear and began following my GPS route: out of Tokyo just a single day after the catastrophic landing of typhoon Hagibis.

 Following the cycle paths alongside rivers to escape the hustle and bustle of Tokyo I ran head first in to the damage.
 The Arakawa river was severely swollen with acres of landing surrounding it flooded and whole neighbourhoods submerged under feet of water.
-I'd to make many detours within the Saitama prefecture to circumnavigate flooded roadways.
+I had to make many detours within the Saitama prefecture to circumnavigate flooded roadways.

 As I rode through the night I saw a flock of scrambled army helicopters flying north-east towards Nagano which had been hit even worse that Saitama and Tokyo.
 The following morning I'd come across further effects of the typhoon.

 Struggling up into the mountains, north of Tokyo, the roads were a mess.
 Landslides seemed to have occurred every few kilometres and small mountains streams had swollen to turn the roads I was on into flowing aqueducts of water.
-I'd to repeatedly get off my bike to push it through mud and over huge tree falls.
+I had to repeatedly get off my bike to push it through mud and over huge tree falls.
 Passing a few towns I eventually saw a rag-tag group of elders with chainsaws heading into the mountain to do their part to clear the roads for future travelers.

 The following day was similar.
 Conditions were not the greatest as I'd also intentionally routed my path onto smaller sideroads to avoid large roadways and highways.
 I was pretty discouraged by this time and was not making good progress.
 I decided to just reach Matsumoto and give up on my route.
 Upon reaching Matsumoto I took a detour back south to Chichibu over the next fews days, following major roads which would be kept in better conditions.